cloudposse/terraform-aws-cloudfront-s3-cdn/modules/lambda@edge/README.md

 -->

-Lambda@Edge submodule for the terraform-aws-cloudfront-s3-cdn module.
-Creates Lambda@Edge functions to associate with CloudFront distributions.
+Submodule which creates Lambda@Edge functions to associate with the CloudFront distribution in the parent module.

 > [!TIP]